techidaily/site-win11-tips/source/_posts/restore-speaker-functionality-in-computers-abruptly.md

  Made all the checks to your hardware and cabling, and still getting no sound from your computer speakers?
 Then it's time to try a software solution.
 Remember the last time you did a driver update?
 If not, now might be the right time.

- You can access your hardware via the[Device Manager](https://www.makeuseof.com/how-to-use-device-manager-windows-10/) .
+ You can access your hardware via the [Device Manager](https://www.makeuseof.com/how-to-use-device-manager-windows-10/) .
 Find this by right-clicking the**Windows icon** and selecting**Device Manager** .
 Expand**Sound, video and game controllers,** then identify your audio device.

 **Right-click** the device and select**Update driver** .
 The updated driver should then be installed.